TO ACCESS OUR EQUIPMENT WAREHOUSE

 Full electric with range extending generators is a hybrid design that only has electric motors attached to the shaft.
 This is the greenest option as the operator can operate without the use of any fossil fuels.
 A large solar array will provide sufficient power for house needs as well as deliver excess power to the high voltage batteries.
 In practicle use, our yachts are sized so the owner can operate on electric alone for 1 day.
-While this sounds limiting 85% of yacht trips are day trips.
+While this may sound limiting, 85% of yacht trips are day trips.
 We understand the need for additional range which is what one or two generators will provide.
 Fuel tanks are sized to allow the owner similar range (~1 week) of runtime as an original diesel cat.
-At Nova Luxe we build superior cats to diesel and do not view electric yachts with limited range as a viable products.
+At Nova Luxe we build superior cats to diesel and do not view electric yachts with limited range as viable products.

 Additional information on this type of hybrid design can be found on the manufacturer Torqeedo's website.

 Only electric motors propel the yacht.
 The power for these motors is stored in high voltage batteries built by BMW.

 A large inverter provides AC power to the yacht and pulls from the house load as normal.
 Some of the house load is dedicated to navigation equipment for safety.
 If the house load runs low on power, then the bi-direction DC/DC convert will pull power from the high voltage batteries.
 At a minimum our yachts will have 80kW of power.
 A typical house in America uses 25kW of power in a day.
 In short this will provide ample power and prevent the need to run a generator at night.

-Fully Redundant Blue Water Hybrid
+Fully Redundant Blue Water Hybrid (INBOARD Electric, IE)

 The diesel engine has a larger alternator attached and that alternator acts as the generator for the high voltage batteries.
 It will automatically power the high voltage batteries if low and the diesel is operating.
 Conversion costs for this model are lower as one engine compartment remains in a large part, unchanged.

 An independent analysis on the merits of both hybrid designs was performed the DMS Naval Architects.
 For purposes of the analysis,

-Hybrid On The Same Shaft
+"Two Motors On The Same Shaft"